pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}

   {{< fragment weight=4 class=current-visible >}}
-  The key will be associated to the composition of both values using another resource algebra
+  The key will be associated to the composition of both values using another RA
   {{< /fragment >}}
 </div>